mdn/content/files/en-us/learn/javascript/first_steps/variables/index.md

 Again, this is a sensible language decision.
 There is no reason to redeclare variables — it just makes things more confusing.

 For these reasons and more, we recommend that you use `let` in your code, rather than `var`.
-There is no reason to use `var`, unless you need to support old versions of Internet Explorer with your code (it doesn't support `let` until version 11; the modern Microsoft Edge browser supports `let` just fine).
+There is no reason to use `var`, unless you need to support Internet Explorer 10 or older with your code.

 ## Updating a variable